pieter2501/NetworkNarcotic/README.md

 > **connectionshift:** <**0** (default) | number between 0 and 255>

     Influences the starting point of a connection's cabling algorithm for a cluster.
-With connectionmode = full, the connectionshift variable has no effect.
+With connectionmode = full, the connectionshift variable has no visible effect.
 This variable has a circular nature and overflow will start back at the device with ID = 1.

 > **gateway:** <**false** (default) | **true**>